Southeast Tibet shrub and meadows: Climate

 The climate of the ecoregion depends on altitude and aspect of the terrain.
 The lower areas are Subarctic climate, dry winter (Köppen climate classification Subarctic climate (Dwc)).
 This climate is characterized by mild summers (only 1-3 months above 10 °C) and cold winters having monthly precipitation less than one-tenth of the wettest summer month.

 Flora and fauna

 Influenced by the Asian monsoon, he Southeast Tibet shrub and meadows experience seasonal climatic variation.
 Dry conditions in the winter lead to primarily brown landscapes, but summer rains revitalize grasses and turn the landscapes green.
 To the northwest, the meadows transition to the drier Tibetan Plateau alpine shrublands and meadows.

 This ecoregion is known for widespread Kobresia sedge meadows.
 70% of the terrain has low herbaceous cover, 7% is closed evergreen forest, 5% open forest, 5% cultivated cropland, and the remainder is shrubland or sparsely covered.
-Associated forbs include (Potentilla), (Pedicularis), (Primula), (Lancea), (Gentian).
+Associated plants include Potentilla, Pedicularis, Primula, Lancea, and Gentian.